TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 .. attention::

-   Correctly escaping the attributes is mandatory as it affects security and prevents cross-site scripting attacks.
+   Correctly escaping the attribute values is mandatory as it affects security and prevents cross-site scripting attacks.

-The :php:`GravatarViewHelper` will now make use of the :php:`TagBasedViewHelper`.
 Because the Gravatar ViewHelper creates an :html:`img` tag the use of the :php:`\TYPO3Fluid\Fluid\Core\ViewHelper\TagBuilder` is advised:

 .. code-block:: php
    :caption: EXT:blog_example/Classes/ViewHelpers/GravatarViewHelper.php
+   :linenos:

    <?php
    namespace MyVendor\BlogExample\ViewHelpers;